 Do’s and Don’ts of Ad Refresh

-As we mentioned above, ad refresh can have a negative impact on CPM/viewability if you aren’t doing it the right way.
-So, we have put together a list of the important dos and don’ts of ad refresh for publishers.
-With these rules in your mind, you can refresh your ad inventories with confidence knowing that you’re going on the right track.
+As mentioned above, ad refresh can hurt CPM/viewability if you aren’t doing it correctly.
+So, we have compiled a list of the important dos and don’ts of ad refresh for publishers.
+With these rules in your mind, you can confidently refresh your ad inventories, knowing you’re on the right track.

 Do’s of Ad Refresh:

-- Measure the engagement rate and fill rate before/after refreshing the ad inventories.
+- Measure the engagement and fill rates before/after refreshing the ad inventories.

 - Monitor Revenue Per Session (RPS) as a success measure metric.